 - Potty training: Appropriate-sized dog crates are recommended for potty training your puppy because of their limited space — a dog is not going to want to soil his own bed!
 A pen, by comparison, leaves more than enough room for a dog to relieve himself in one corner and play in another.

 - Emotional support: There’s also an emotional benefit to using a crate.
 Dogs tend to have a natural affinity for enclosed spaces, or dens, where they know they’re protected from everything outside.
-In the same way many people feel cozy and relaxed in bed, dogs enjoy having a safe space like a crate to retreat to.
+In the same way that many people feel cozy and relaxed in bed, dogs enjoy having a safe space like a crate to retreat to.
 With a little training, this can easily become a favorite napping place for your pup as well — especially if you make her crate a little homier with a soft bed and even a cover.

 Playpens differ from crates in size, structure, and function.
 A playpen is meant to keep your puppy secured in a small area of your home, whereas a crate doesn’t have to be fully enclosed at all.